Mortgage

 Conventional loans

 Many private lenders offer manufactured home loans, including financing a manufactured home with land.
-However, in most cases, to qualify for a manufactured home mortgage you must place the home on a permanent foundation and title it as real estate property.
+However, in most cases, in order to qualify for a manufactured home mortgage, you’ll have to place the home on a permanent foundation and title it as real estate property.
 Here are some options for conventional loans on manufactured homes.

-Fannie Mae MH Advantage To finance a manufactured home, it must be certified as an MH Advantage home.
-Homes that qualify typically have construction, design and features similar to site-built homes and are placed in residential areas.
+• Fannie Mae MH Advantage.
+To finance a manufactured home, it must be certified as an MH Advantage home.
+Homes that qualify typically have construction, design and features similar to site-built homes and are located in residential areas.
 These manufactured homes are built on a permanent chassis, installed on a permanent foundation on land and are titled as real estate.
 Loans can be fixed- or adjustable-rate mortgages with terms up to 30 years.

-Fannie Mae Standard MH This loan option is for homes that don’t meet the eligibility requirements of the MH Advantage program, including traditional single- and double-wide manufactured homes.
-However, unless it is in a co-op or condo project, the borrower must own the land the home is placed on.
+• Fannie Mae Standard MH.
+This loan option is for homes that don’t meet the eligibility requirements of the MH Advantage program, including traditional single- and double-wide manufactured homes.
+However, unless it’s in a co-op or condo project, the borrower must own the land the home is placed on.
 The manufactured home must be built on a permanent chassis, installed on a permanent foundation on land the borrower owns (with or without a mortgage) and titled as real estate.
 Loans may be fixed- or adjustable-rate, up to 30-year terms.

-Tip.
-If you are purchasing a manufactured home to place on land you already own, you may be able to use your equity in the land to cover all or part of the down payment.
+If you’re purchasing a manufactured home to place on land you already own, you may be able to use your equity in the land to cover all or part of the down payment.

 Government-backed loans